- Most Important Information First

 - Keep Things Simple

-Instead of going with an edgy or flashy design for your resume, keep things simple and clean.
-Sometimes the easiest one to read is the one that gets most noticed.
-Choose clean fonts, and make sure that there is plenty of white space around your page.
+Instead of going with an edgy or flashy design for your resume, keep the design simple and clean.
+Sometimes the one that gets noticed most is the easiest one to read.
+Choose clean fonts, and make sure that there is plenty of white space throughout your page.

 - Use Quantitative Descriptors